 Research and development expenses include cash and non-cash compensation of (a) our Vice President of Research and Development; (b) our Scientific Advisory Board members; and (c) laboratory staff and costs related to our brown fat and disc/spine initiatives.
 Research and development expenses are expensed as they are incurred.
-For the year ended December 31, 2019, research and development expenses increased by \$209,188, or 14%, from \$1,513,150 to \$1,722,338, as compared to the year ended December 31, 2018.
-The increase was primarily a result of an increase of approximately \$82,067 in stock-based compensation expense primarily related to options issued to our Scientific Advisory Board members, incremental modification expense related to an option repricing in 2019, and an increase in laboratory staffing.
+For the year ended December 31, 2020, research and development expenses decreased by \$845,509, or 49%, from \$1,722,338 to \$876,829, as compared to the year ended December 31, 2019.
+The decrease was primarily a result of the Company's reduced spending on research and development prior to and during the Company's Chapter 11 reorganization.